a4abhishekkmr/httpd-hadoop_cluster-docker-voice/README.md

 Here are some of the command, which is going to be done in this code.

+I had disabled the while loop option you can continue that one by removing the # and unmaking that as a comment.
+MAke sure of intendement of lines after while loop as python code needs only preety intended lines instead of brackets.

 press 1 : to run date
 press 2 : to cal
 press 3 : to reboot